victor-shepardson/living-looper/README.md

 # Living Looper

-Binary release and guitar model coming soon.
-To use right now:
+See Releases page for guitar model and binary release (macOS arm64).

+Alternatively:

 - bring your own pretrained RAVE model
 - run it through `RAVE/export_looper.py` to produce a living looper `.ts` file